xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/time-capsule/test-suite-fail.gif">

-### Brand-new browser-based video recorder
+### Brand-new browser-based video recorder for Headless Execution

-With Screen-based Recorder, you can capture what's visible on the screen, while with [the Browser-based Video Recorder](https://docs.katalon.com/katalon-studio/docs/screenshots-videos.html#browser-based-video-recorder), you can:

-* Record video of a browser window only (even it's hidden behind another window)
+With Screen-based Recorder, you can capture what's visible on the screen, while with [the Browser-based Video Recorder](https://docs.katalon.com/katalon-studio/docs/screenshots-videos.html#browser-based-video-recorder), you can record videos of **Headless** browser.
+You can also record video of a browser window only (even it's hidden behind another window) or videos of multiple browsers simultaneously in parallel execution.
-* Record video of Headless browser
-* Record videos of multiple browsers simultaneously, for instance, parallel execution of Test Suite Collection.

 ### Increased accuracy in locating Windows objects with coordinates-based recording